david-ruffin/sec-agent-tools/sec_agent_building_prompt.md

 9. [ ] Return standardized response format with status, data, error, and metadata
 10. [ ] Set appropriate status codes for different error scenarios
 11. [ ] Include timestamp and API endpoint info in metadata
+12. [ ] Verify the API method exists in the SEC-API documentation before using it
+13. [ ] Test with real API calls before finalizing

 ## Linting and Testing Framework